jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-048.md

 These 2 planes intersect at the equinoxes but deviate significantly from each other at the solstices.
 Consequently, the greatest tides should occur around the beginning of spring and autumn.

-#### 53. Why air and water always flow from East to West.
+#### 53. Why air and water always flow from East to West

-As the Earth moves from E through F towards G, or from the west to the east, the bulge of water 4 1 2 and the bulge of air 8 5 6, which now press on the Earth's part E, gradually migrate to other, more westerly parts of it.
-Thus, after six hours, they press on the Earth's part H, and after twelve hours, on the Earth's part G.
+As the Earth moves from `E` through `F` towards `G`, or from the west to the east, the bulge of water `4 1 2` and the bulge of air `8 5 6`, which now press on the Earth's part `E`, gradually migrate to other, more westerly parts of it.

+Thus, after 6 hours, they press on the Earth's part `H`.

+After 12 hours, on the Earth's part `G`.

-The same applies to the bulges of water and air 2 3 4 and 6 7 8.
+The same applies to the bulges of water and air `2 3 4` and `6 7 8`.
 Therefore, water and air continuously flow from the eastern parts of the Earth to its western parts.

-#### 54. Why, at the same latitude, regions with a sea to the east are milder than others.
+#### 54. Why, at the same latitude, regions with a sea to the east are milder than others

-Although this flow, though not very swift, is clearly detected from the fact that long voyages are much slower and more difficult towards the east than towards the west.
+This flow is not very swift.
+This is clearly detected from long voyages being much slower and more difficult towards the east than towards the west.

 Also, in certain narrow seas, water always flows westward.

-Moreover, in regions with a sea to the east, such as Brazil, they do not feel as much heat from the Sun as those with long land stretches to the east and a sea to the west, such as Guinea, because the air coming from the sea is cooler than that from the land.
+Moreover, in regions with a sea to the east, such as Brazil, they do not feel as much heat from the Sun as those with long land stretches to the east and a sea to the west, such as Guinea.

+This is because the air coming from the sea is cooler than that from the land.

-#### 55. Why there is no ebb or flow in lakes and ponds: or why it occurs at various times on various shores.
+#### 55. Why there is no ebb or flow in lakes and ponds, why it occurs at various times on various shores

-In reality, the entire Earth is not covered by the sea.
+The entire Earth is not covered by the sea.

 However, the ocean extends throughout the Earth's circumference.
 The ocean should be thought of as totally enveloping the entire Earth.